 Companies can purchase pay per clicks ads for up to 1 penny.

 For marketers with tight budgets, online advertising fits in well.
-Digital campaigns are great, but if consumers aren’t able to find your website or brand when they are researching for their next purchase, they really serve no purpose.
+Digital campaigns are great, but they serve no purpose if consumers cannot find your website or brand when researching their next purchase.

-This is precisely why the search engine is increasingly becoming more important.
-Search Engine Marketing services help brands improve their popularity and visibility online with good real estate on sites like Google and Bing.
+This is precisely why the search engine is increasingly becoming vital.
+Search Engine Marketing services help brands improve their popularity and visibility online with Google and Bing’s dominance.

-The bright side of this kind of platform is to get in touch with the consumers when they are interested in and researching for something that may result in a sale or a lead.
+The bright side of this kind of platform is getting in touch with the consumers when they are interested in and researching something that may result in a sale or a lead.

-According to eMarketer, the oligarchy comprising Google, Facebook, and Amazon has received 70% of the total spending on a digital advertisement.
-Another recent survey by Factual and Lawless found out that on an average, nearly half the advertisement spending by a marketer is concentrated towards the big three of Google, Facebook, and Amazon.
-37.2% of the total Digital Ad Spending goes to Google while 33.0% of Mobile Ad Spending.
+According to eMarketer, the oligarchy comprising Google, Facebook, and Amazon has received 70% of the total spending on a digital advertisements.
+Another recent survey by Factual and Lawless found out that, on average, nearly half the advertisement spending by a marketer is concentrated towards the big three of Google, Facebook, and Amazon.
+37.2% of the total Digital Ad Spending goes to Google, while 33.0% of Mobile Ad Spending.

 According to the CMO survey 2018, companies in which digital marketing leads activities were at a whopping 82.7%.
 Spending on SEO will reach approximately $80 billion on an annual basis.

 Of course, you can’t talk about digital advertising without mentioning Social Media.
-Facebook and Twitter lead the charge in this sector, but platforms like Instagram, Youtube, and Snapchat are quickly catching up as they are increasing their user base.
+Facebook and Twitter lead the charge in this sector, but platforms like Instagram, YouTube, and Snapchat quickly catch up as they increase their user base.

-Instagram, for example, has reached 500 million daily users and last year has started selling advertising on its platform.
+For example, Instagram has reached 500 million daily users, and last year has started selling advertising on its platform.
 Pinterest recently used the same strategy of selling promoted posts (Pins in their case).

-According to the CMO Survey from last year, 70.0% of businesses expect to increase their social media management investment, showing a strong growth trend in this king advertising budget.
+According to the CMO Survey last year, 70.0% of businesses expect to increase their social media management investment, showing a solid growth trend in this king advertising budget.

-In a report on February 2018, CMO Survey indicates that companies currently spend 12% of their marketing budgets on social media., compared to what it was in 2009, 3.5%.
+In a report in February 2018, CMO Survey indicates that companies currently spend 12% of their marketing budgets on social media., compared to what it was in 2009, 3.5%.

-Other types of digital Marketing are e-mail marketing, affiliate marketing, online classified advertising, and content advertising.
+Other digital marketing types are e-mail marketing, affiliate marketing, online classified advertising, and content advertising.

-Traditional advertising refers to advertisements on television, radio, newspapers, magazines, billboards, and outdoor properties.
-Although budgets proportionally continue to decrease when compared to digital, the number of eyeballs that traditional advertising reaches is very valuable.
+Traditional advertising refers to television, radio, newspapers, magazines, billboards, and outdoor properties.
+Although budgets proportionally continue to decrease compared to digital, the number of eyeballs that traditional advertising reaches is precious.

 What are the advertising budget figures?

-For 2018, the total number of advertising budget was estimated at a healthy $151 billion in the United States according to Kantar Media, a growth of 4.1% against 2017.
+According to Kantar Media, in 2018, the total advertising budget was estimated at a healthy $151 billion in the United States, a 4.1% growth against 2017.

 While the number remains consistent with previous years, the percentages of traditional vs digital marketing (advertising) expenses continue to experience some change.

-Another font, Emarketer, expects spends on digital ads to reach 129.34 billion in 2019, accounting for 54.2% of ad budget in the United States alone (which gives us a total number of 238b, much above previous year spend mentioned by Kantar).
+Another font, Emarketer, expects expenses in digital ads to reach 129.34 billion in 2019, accounting for 54.2% of ad budget in the United States alone (which gives us a total number of 238b, much above the previous year spend mentioned by Kantar).

 The Major Victim of Increasing Digital Content

-The major victim in digital spend will most likely be print advertising, as print budgets continue to decrease.
-A major downfall for traditional media.
+The primary victim in digital spending will most likely be print advertising, as print budgets continue to decrease, a significant downfall for traditional media.

 According to Statista, print expenditures continue to decline for consecutive years.
-According to the estimations, print advertising expenses have declined an estimated from 26.02 billion in 2016 to 24.34 billion in 2019 and are estimated to decrease even more in the following years.
+According to the estimations, print advertising expenses have dropped from 26.02 billion in 2016 to 24.34 billion in 2019.
+It’s estimated to decrease even more in the following years.

 However, newspapers and magazines are increasingly prioritizing their websites to attract online advertisement revenues.

-The issue that arises when discussing traditional budgets is the fact that the return on investment is more difficult to measure.
+The issue that arises when discussing traditional budgets is that the return on investment is more challenging to measure.

-Meanwhile, digital investments are extremely easy to measure.
-Besides that, people are often looking for Social Media websites to consume live and on time news, instead of reading printed newspapers on the next day.
+Meanwhile, digital investments are straightforward to measure.
+Besides that, people are often looking for Social Media websites to consume live and on-time news instead of reading printed newspapers the next day.

 The Next Big Consumers

-While digital advertising continues to eat up television percentages of the overall marketing budget, its forecast is still stable, due to the number of people traditional media can reach.
-Looks like a balanced battle of traditional vs digital marketing, isn't it?
+While digital advertising continues to eat up television percentages of the overall marketing budget, its forecast is still stable due to the number of people traditional media can reach.
+It looks like a balanced battle of traditional vs digital marketing.

-Millennials rely on the Internet for consuming, which increases the importance of Digital in the Advertising Budget as mentioned before, the print sector is currently in the main danger i.e. traditional media being in danger when we talk about the battle of traditional vs digital marketing.
+Millennials rely on the Internet for consumption, which increases the importance of digital in the advertising budget.
+As mentioned before, the print sector is currently in the main danger, i.e., traditional media being in trouble when we talk about the battle of traditional vs digital marketing.

 Traditional vs Digital Marketing: So which is winning?

-Due to the rise of digital and consistency of traditional advertising, it is still very important for agencies and in-house marketers to practice integrated advertising and marketing, meaning a mix of all types of advertising to communicate the brand's message.
+Due to the rise of digital and consistency of traditional advertising, it is still significant for agencies and in-house marketers to practice integrated advertising and marketing, meaning a mix of all advertising types to communicate its message.

-As we have alluded to, each type of advertising has its pros and cons, and your advertising budget must be versatile.
+As we have alluded to, each advertising type has its pros and cons, and your advertising budget must be versatile.
 So, traditional vs digital marketing may remain a battle unsolved for many more years to come.

-What nobody can deny is the amazing behavior change in ad consumption, being much more native and targeted through the infinite possibilities that digital advertising brings to the table.
+Nobody can deny the tremendous behavior change in ad consumption, being much more native and targeted through the infinite possibilities that digital advertising brings to the table.